Pricing Carbon: What Does It Actually Accomplish?

 Basically, there are two ways of putting a price on carbon.
 One is a carbon tax.
 The other is to cap total emissions, requiring companies to pay for the right to a share of the limited amount of allowed emissions.
 Some places like British Columbia have adopted carbon taxes, but emissions trading systems seem to be a more popular approach.
-In emissions trading systems, the price is unpredictable — basically, the cap determines the supply but the demand depends on market forces.
+According to a BitQT test, in emissions trading systems, the price is unpredictable — basically, the cap determines the supply but the demand depends on market forces.
 Price ceilings are a popular way of preventing the price from getting unacceptably high, while a price floor can prevent unacceptably low prices.
 Even if a trading system does not have explicit floor or ceiling prices, political actors are likely to intervene if prices get too low (making it clear that the system isn’t changing behavior) or to high (leading to vociferous complaints from firms and consumers).

 A recent paper in the American Economic Review provides some illuminating insights into emission trading, using California’s emissions trading system as a model.
 In theory, the cap on emissions should determine how many emissions take place.
 But it turns out that what is important in California isn’t the emissions cap but the program’s price and floor ceilings.
 That reason is that the amount of future emissions reductions is largely determined by other climate programs such as California’s renewable portfolio standard or by unrelated market forces.
 Statistically, it turns out that most of the time the cap is actually satisfied without regard to the cap-and-trade program, so that the floor price goes into effect.
 The second most likely outcome is that achieving the cap is much too expensive, so the price ceiling hits.
 Only in a minority of cases will the program actually cause emissions reductions.